pingdotgg/docs/docs/advanced-obs/refresh-all-sources.md

 But when your internet hiccups, and all of your browser sources decide that they need a refresh, it can be ***cumbersome*** to go through each and every one.

-With this handy LUA script, you can bind *Refresh All Broswers* with the tap of a single button
+With [this handy lua script](https://raw.githubusercontent.com/exeldro/obs-lua/master/refresh-browsers.lua), you can bind *Refresh All Broswers* with the tap of a single button

 ![GIF of using hotkey](https://i.imgur.com/nzGOeHn.gif)